-Preparation for graduate study consists of courses suggested for those students who are planning to go to graduate school in computer engineering but do not have a specific area they are interested in pursuing.
-This option provides a breadth of experience with a strong focus on the theoretical aspects of computer engineering to serve as a basis for graduate level work.
-Students who have a particular interest should take the concentration that best aligns with it.
+Preparation for Graduate Studies is suggested for those students who are planning to go to graduate school in electrical engineering but do not yet have a specific area they are interested in pursuing.
+This option provides a breadth of experience with a strong focus on the theoretical aspects of electrical engineering to serve as a basis for graduate level work.
+Students who wish to study a particular sub-discipline should take the concentration that best aligns with it.
+This concentration has the following course requirements: